naofireblade/homebridge-weather-plus/README.md

 **compatibility**
 Compatibility for the Apple Home app, the Eve app or a mix of both.
 This is required due to limitations in the Apple Home app recognized weather conditions.
 `"mix"` Temperature and humidity are displayed in the Apple Home app.
 All conditions are displayed in the Eve app.
 `"eve"` The device will be shown as unsupported in Apple Home app.
-All conditions are displayed in the Eve app (temperature, humidity and pressure are combined into one row).
+All conditions are displayed in the Eve app while temperature, humidity and pressure are combined into a single row.

 **conditionCategory**
 Detail level of the condition category.
 Not available for WeatherUnderground.
-Default is `simple`.
+Default is `"simple"`.
 `"simple""` [4 different categories](#a1)
 `"detailed""` [10 different categories](#a2)

+**extraHumidity**
+Separate humidity from the weather accessory to an own accessory.
+Default is `false`.
+Not available for compatibility mode `"eve"`.

 **forecast**
 List of forecast days with 1 for today, 2 for tomorrow etc. Default are none `[]`.
 Maximum depends on the choosen [weather service](#choose-your-weather-service).